x-team/handbook/technicalities.md

 ### Step I/III {#journaling-i}

 So, now that you’ve read all this, if you’re not keeping an X-Team journal yet, why not give it a shot?
+It's entirely optional, of course, but if you're interested in the idea, here are some basic steps to start:

 1. Create a channel \(public or private, your choice\) in X-Team's Slack with the name structure \#journal-john
 2. Invite whoever you had your onboarding call with into the channel.